foundry-vtt-community/wiki.js/setup/linux-installation.md

 <a id="I3" href="#I3">I3.</a> Modify the Caddyfile in step [C14](#C14) to reflect multiple instances.

 >You can **only** use domain names to refer to multiple instances here.
-When connecting to the bare IP without a port number, you must choose which instance it forward to through the port number.
+When connecting to the bare IP without a port number, you must choose which single instance to connect to through the port number in the `reverse_proxy` directive.
 If you want to connect to multiple instances without a domain name, you must specify the port when connecting to the bare IP. {.is-warning}

 When using subdomains, add additional blocks to the Caddyfile for each instance.
 For the bare IP, choose which instance to connect to by adjusting the IP in the `https:// { ... }` block.
 For example: